dsecuredcom/ffufPostprocessing/Readme.md

 will be skipped for the uniqueness check.

 In general this tool will always keep a small amount of entries which are _not_ unique.
-For example, if the results json file contains 300x http status 403 (with size, length, ... identical) and 2 unique http status 200 responses, it won't drop all 300 http status 403 entries.
+For example, if the results json file contains 300x http status 403 (with words, length, ... identical) and 2 unique http status 200 responses, it won't drop all 300 http status 403 entries.
 It will keep X of them in the data set.

 ## Install